apache/jackrabbit-oak/oak-doc/src/site/markdown/query/query-engine.md

 For XPath queries, such conversion to `union` is always made, and for SQL-2 queries such a conversion is only made if the `union` query has a lower expected cost.
 When using `or` in combination with the same property, as in `a=1 or a=2`, then no conversion to `union` is made.

+### Keyset Pagination

+It is best to limit the result size to at most a few hundred entries.
+To read a large result, keyset pagination should be used.
+Note that "offset" with large values (more than a few hundred) should be avoided, as it can lead to performance and memory issues.
+Keyset pagination refers to ordering the result set by a key column, and then paginate using this column.
+It requires an ordered index on the key column.
+Example:

+    /jcr:root/content//element(*, nt:file)
+    [@jcr:lastModified >= $lastEntry]
+    order by @jcr:lastModified, @jcr:path

+For the first query, set `$lastEntry` to 0, and for subsequent queries, use the last modified time of the last result.

+An order index is needed for these queries to work efficiently, e.g.:

+    /oak:index/fileIndex
+      - type = lucene
+      - compatVersion = 2
+      - async = async
+      - includedPaths = [ "/content" ]
+      - queryPaths = [ "/content" ]
+      + indexRules
+        + nt:file
+          + properties
+            + jcrLastModified
+              - name = jcr:lastModified
+              - propertyIndex = true
+              - ordered = true

+Notice that multiple entries with the same modified date might exist.
+If your application requires that the same node is only processed once, then additional logic is required to skip over the entries already seen (for the same modified date).

 ### Full-Text Queries